Saurabh2798/Data-Extraction/README.md

 # Data-Extraction

+The api is live at: https://date-extract-api.herokuapp.com/

+To view working, please visit the testing section below.

 ## Approach used -
   - Used pytesseract to detect text from images
   - used regex for extracting all the possible date formats in the detected text